hiteshjoshi1/commands/docker/docker.md

 - docker run username/repository:tag                   # Run image from a registry

+##Login to bash in any container
+- docker exec -it <docker-container> bash

+## Log to Mysql client
+mysql -u “<useranme>” -p

+example
+mysql -u root -p test

+In my sql you can now run any db commands.

 <h2Container-specific commands</h2><br>
 These commands take either a container ID or container Name as a parameter:<br>